 In light of shifting consumer perception, the time is now for marketers to go all in on auto influencers and get ahead of the game in the evolving car-buying landscape. as the car-buying landscape naturally evolves.

 Toyota partners with a wide range of influencers, but one of their more successful campaigns came from a collaboration with YouTuber Louis Cole, better known online as FunForLouis.
 Toyota sponsored Louis’ road trip down the California coast, which he vlogged about daily on his YouTube channel.

 Mercedes loves using branded hashtags when working with notable influencers.
-The company typically collaborates with travel and adventure creators who provide a behind-the-scenes look at their lives with the Mercedes-Benz brand serving as the backdrop.
+The company typically collaborates with travel and adventure creators who provide a behind-the-scenes look at their lives, with the Mercedes-Benz brand as the backdrop.

-Cadillac ran a successful partnership with Nick Wooster for Milan Fashion Week in 2016.
+Cadillac successfully partnered with Nick Wooster for Milan Fashion Week in 2016.
 The Fashion consultant showed off various Cadillac models to his nearly 1 million Instagram followers and helped the brand reach a new demographic.

 Types of influencers that work for the automotive industry

-There is a wide variety of creators that can find success as automotive influencers.
+A wide variety of creators can find success as automotive influencers.
 With 276 million vehicles registered in the United States and 91% of American families having access to a car, the automotive industry is relatable to virtually anyone with a social media account.
-Even the infamous OJ Simpson “car chase” in 1994 boosted Ford Bronco sales by nearly 24%, proving that a captivated audience is not to be underestimated when it comes to driving sales.
+Even the infamous OJ Simpson “car chase” in 1994 boosted Ford Bronco sales by nearly 24%, proving that a captivated audience is not to be underestimated in driving sales.

 That said, there are a few specific types of creators brands should target as automotive influencers: